 Ph.D.
 (2015) Sociology, University of Pennsylvania; A.M.
 (2014) Statistics, Wharton School; M.A.
 (2008) Sociology, University of Oxford; M.Sc.
 (2008), B.A.
 (2007) Sociology, University of Zagreb

 Areas of Specialization

 Valerio Baćak joined the faculty in the School of Criminal Justice at Rutgers University in 2015.
 His primary research interest is in understanding how legal systems of punishment and control shape social inequality, especially inequalities in health.
 In addition to academic work, Valerio has consulted internationally on public health projects for various United Nations organizations.
 As a research and teaching fellow at the University of Zagreb, he studied youth sexuality and the social epidemiology of HIV/AIDS among vulnerable populations.
-Originally from Croatia, Valerio received a BA in Sociology from the University of Zagreb.
+Originally from Croatia, Valerio received a PhD in Sociology and an MA in Statistics from the University of Pennsylvania, an MSc in Sociology from the University of Oxford, and a BA in Sociology from the University of Zagreb.

 Recent & Key Publications

 Baćak, V., & Kennedy, E. H. (2019).
 Principled machine learning using the super learner: An application to predicting prison violence.
 Sociological Methods & Research, 48, 698-721.